 What is Pairings by Sommelier?

 Pairings by Sommelier is a service that aims to allow DeFi and cryptocurrency beginners to use their funds to add liquidity on the Uniswap v3 Automated Market Maker in a fast, easy and fee-cost-effective way.
-By adding capital to Uniswap V3 liquidity pools, users can act as Liquidity Providers and generate fees and profit moving forward.

 How to use Pairings by Sommelier?

 As a first time Liquidity Providers, our main interest will be not to lose all our funds in this process.
 I’ll begin using this service with 0.3 ETH (1,240 USD at the moment of this writing) to make this experiment so we can learn how to use it without losing more than what we must.

 To start using Pairings you’ll need two things: an Ethereum wallet and funds to begin using the platform.
 For this step-by-step tutorial, we’ll be using the Metamask wallet and we’ll be managing funds in ether (ETH) and USD Coin (USDC) to start diving into the Uniswap protocol.

 To begin adding liquidity, we’ll start by exchanging ether (ETH) for USD Coin (USDC).
 For that we’ll simply connect to Sommelier’s platform and search for our pair of assets to be swapped.

 When looking for our pair we’ll notice that the platform will show us the option of “wrapped” Ether or WETH instead of ETH.
 Not to worry!
 This is a token that represents the same value as ether and it’s ‘protocol-friendly’ so it allows us to use it across DeFi services that work with different sets of rules for assets.
 Simply put, this is just ether in a more flexible form.

 To begin using Sommelier, the user must pick a pair of assets.
 Example: USDC/ETH.